Express Yourself (Madonna song): Background

 "Express Yourself" was released as the second single from her fourth studio album, Like a Prayer, on May 9, 1989, with "The Look of Love", from the 1987 film soundtrack Who's That Girl, on its B-side.
 When Madonna started work on Like a Prayer, she considered many options, and thought about the musical direction for it.
-She had certain matters on her mind, including her troubled relationship with her ex-husband Sean Penn, her family, her lost mother and even her belief in God.
+She had certain matters on her mind, including her troubled relationship with her husband Sean Penn, her family, her lost mother and even her belief in God.
 Madonna thought about lyrical ideas for the songs on topics that, until then, were personal meditation, never to be shared with her public so openly and pointedly.
 She came to the realization that as she and her fans were growing up, and it was time for her to move away from the teen appeal to wider audiences, and en-cash on the longevity of the album market.
 Madonna wanted her new sound to be calculative and indicative of what was fashionable, and ride the changing trend of music.

 As Madonna considered her alternatives, producers Patrick Leonard and Stephen Bray had individually begun to tinker with various instrumental tracks and musical ideas to present to her for consideration.
 "Express Yourself" was the first song that Madonna and Bray collaborated on for Like a Prayer, co-written and co-produced as a tribute to American funk and soul band Sly and the Family Stone.
 The main inspiration behind the song is female empowerment, urging women never to "go for second-best" and to put their love "to the test".
 Author Mick St. Michael quoted Madonna saying:

 "The ultimate thing behind the song is that if you don't express yourself, if you don't say what you want, then you're not going to get it.
 And in effect you are chained down by your inability to say what you feel or go after what you want."